stephenh/joist-java/README.markdown

 Intro
 =====

-An ORM with type-safe queries (no strings) and no runtime class generation.
+An ORM with type-safe queries (no strings) and no runtime class generation (no CGLIB).

 Instead, code generation creates base classes for your domain objects, e.g.: